severalnines/docs/user-guide/mysql/manage.rst

 Shows all accounts across clusters that are not been used since the last server restart.
 Server must have been running for at least 8 hours to check for inactive accounts.

-You can drop particular accounts by clicking the 'Drop User' button to initiate the action.
+You can drop particular accounts by clicking the *Drop User* button to initiate the action.

 Import Database Dumpfile
 ``````````````````````````